How to Ship Baked Goods

 How to Ship Different Baked Goods

 Now that you understand the big picture of shipping baked goods, it’s time to learn how to package cookies, cakes, and pies for shipping.
-We break down how to prepare the most popular baked goods for shipping below.
+In the following sections, we break down how to prepare the most popular baked goods for shipping.

 How to Ship Macarons